How to Make Your Corded Blinds Safer for Kids

 Attach Tension Devices Properly

 Securing loops tightly to the wall or floor is important because loops that are free-hanging pose a strangulation risk to kids.
-Attach all cord and bead chains loops to the wall or floor using ANSI/WCMA compliant tension devices.
-Industry approved tension devices will make your blind stop working completely if they come loose from their mounting location and require re-mounting.
-All tension devices that we sell are ANSI/WCMA compliant and operate in this way.
+Attach all cord and bead chains loops to the wall or floor using tension devices.
+Some tension devices will make your blind stop working correctly if they come loose from their mounting location.
+The tension device will lock onto the loop.
+Then, when the loop is moved to raise or lower the blind, the tension device will block the movement of the blind.
+To correct this, the tensioner will have to be re-mounted securely to the wall or floor.

 Use the right amount of tension to hold down each loop.